INTRODUCTION TO PHILOSOPHY OF SCIENCE

 Causality is an ontological concept, and all romantics impose their mentalistic ontology as a prior criterion for criticism, while making empirical or statistical analyses at most optional and supplementary.

 Furthermore many romantic social scientists demand the criterion that a social theory must be identifiable in the particular investigator’s own introspectively recognized subjective personal experience.
 In Max Weber’s terms this is called verstehen.
 It is the thesis that empathetic insight is a special and valuable tool in the study of human behavior, which is without counterpart in the physical sciences.
-It effectively makes all sociology what has been called “pop sociology” or “folk sociology”.
+It effectively makes all sociology what has been called “folk sociology” or “pop sociology”.

 Motives are the “mechanisms” identified in “causal” explanations, which are also therefore called “theoretical” explanations.
 Observed regularities are deemed incapable of “explaining”, even if they enable correct predictions.

 Some formerly romantic social scientists such as the Institutionalist economist Wesley Mitchell and the functionalist sociologist Robert Merton have chosen to focus on objective outcomes rather than subjective motives.
+This emphasis enhances the testability and thus the scientific status of social theories.

 Historically positivism was a reaction against romanticism, but more recently it is has been relegated to history of philosophy.
 Positivism’s origins are in the eighteenth-century British empiricist philosophers including notably David Hume.
 But not until the late nineteenth century did positivism get its name from the French philosopher Auguste Comte, who also founded sociology.

 The “neopositivists” were the last incarnation of positivism.
-They attempted to use the symbolic logic fabricated by Bertrand Russell and Alfred Whitehead early in the twentieth century, because they had fantasized that the Russellian truth-functional symbolic logic could serve philosophy, as mathematics has served physics.
+They attempted to apply the symbolic logic fabricated by Bertrand Russell and Alfred Whitehead early in the twentieth century, because they had fantasized that the Russellian truth-functional symbolic logic could serve philosophy, as mathematics has served physics.
 They are therefore also called “logical positivists”.

 Contrary to romantics, positivists believe that all sciences including the social sciences share the same philosophy of science.
 They therefore reject the romantics’ dichotomy of sciences of nature and sciences of culture.
 And the positivists’ ideas about science originated in their reflection upon Newtonian physics.